dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 }
 ```

-First, add this basic component to `components.cairo` file.
-If you are not familar with component syntax in Dojo engine, go back to this [chapter](../../framework/cairo/components.md).

 ## Basic systems

-Starting from the next chapter, you will implement `initiate` and `move` systems one by each chapter.
-Let's make each system per file so that it can be more modularized.
+Starting from the next chapter, you will implement `initiate` and `move` systems one in each chapter.
+Let's create each system in its own file for better modularity.

-Create `systems` folder at `src`.
+Create a `systems` folder at `src`.
 Create `initiate.cairo`and `move.cairo` two files inside the folder.
 Each file should contain a basic system structure.

-For example, `initiate.cairo` would be looks like this:
+For example, `initiate.cairo` look like this:

 ```rust
 #[system]